Phytoplankton: Ecology

-The effects of anthropogenic ocean acidification on phytoplankton growth and community structure has also received considerable attention.
+The effects of anthropogenic ocean acidification on phytoplankton growth and community structure have also received considerable attention.
 The cells of coccolithophore phytoplankton are typically covered in a calcium carbonate shell called a coccosphere that is sensitive to ocean acidification.
-Because of their short generation times, evidence suggests some phytoplankton can adapt to changes in pH induced by increased carbon dioxide on rapid time-scales (months to years).
+Because of their short generation times, evidence suggests that some phytoplankton can adapt to pH changes induced by increased carbon dioxide on rapid time scales (months to years).

 Phytoplankton serve as the base of the aquatic food web, providing an essential ecological function for all aquatic life.
 Under future conditions of anthropogenic warming and ocean acidification, changes in phytoplankton mortality due to changes in rates of zooplankton grazing may be significant.
 One of the many food chains in the ocean – remarkable due to the small number of links – is that of phytoplankton sustaining krill (a crustacean similar to a tiny shrimp), which in turn sustain baleen whales.

 The El Niño-Southern Oscillation (ENSO) cycles in the Equatorial Pacific area can affect phytoplankton.
 Biochemical and physical changes during ENSO cycles modify the phytoplankton community structure.
-Also, changes in the structure of the phytoplankton, such as a significant reduction in biomass and phytoplankton density, particularly during El Nino phases can occur.
+Also, changes in the structure of the phytoplankton, such as a significant reduction in biomass and phytoplankton density, particularly during El Niño phases, can occur.
 The sensitivity of phytoplankton to environmental changes is why they are often used as indicators of estuarine and coastal ecological condition and health.
-To study these events satellite ocean color observations are used to observe these changes.
+To study these events, satellite ocean color observations are used to observe these changes.
 Satellite images help to have a better view of their global distribution.